Vitols999/QMS-WIKI/AxMaintainIndex.md

 ## Further remarks

 * The raw index file and all the Python scripts used for maintaining the index are located in the `Tools` subfolder of the `doc` folder of the manual.
-The scripts should be run in a command-line (console) window after changing the working directory to `my_path_to_manual\doc\Tools`.
+The scripts should be run in a commandline (console) window after changing the working directory to `my_path_to_manual\doc\Tools`.
 Some script output (e.g the results of consistency checks) is sent to the console window.
 The Python scripts rely on the described folder structure.